variant-inc/lazy-helm-charts/charts/variant-handler/README.md

-# Variant API Helm Chart
+# Variant Handler Helm Chart

-Use this chart to deploy an API image to Kubernetes -- the Variant, CloudOps-approved way.
+Use this chart to deploy an handler image to Kubernetes -- the Variant, CloudOps-approved way.

 ## TL;DR